tanujveera/ReactJS-Learning/Day2/README.md

   }
 ```

-> We can make our last 2 versions of chrome to be compatable.
+> We can make our last 2 versions of chrome to be compatible.